lukastribus/hap-issue-trial/.github/ISSUE_TEMPLATE/Bug.md

 ## Detailed description of the problem

 <!--
-In this section, please try to concentrate on observations, so only describe what you observed directly.
+In this section, please try to concentrate on observations.
+Only describe what you observed directly.
 -->

 ## Expected behavior

 <!--
-Explain why what's described above is considered wrong and what was expected instead (probably a mismatch with the doc, can be skipped if it's about a crash) -->
+Explain why you consider the described behavior (above) to be wrong.
+What did you expect instead?

+Most likely this is a mismatch between HAProxy's documentation and HAProxy's behavior.
+-->

 ## Steps to reproduce the behavior